saucelabs/docusaurus-theme-github-codeblock/CONTRIBUTING.md

-# Contributing to docusaurus-theme-github-codeblock
+# Contributing to `docusaurus-theme-github-codeblock`

-**Thank you for your interest in docusaurus-theme-github-codeblock.
+**Thank you for your interest in `docusaurus-theme-github-codeblock`.
 Your contributions are highly welcome.**

 There are multiple ways of getting involved: